-- File a police report in relation to domestic violence, sexual assault or stalking
+- File a police report concerning domestic violence, sexual assault, or stalking

-- Participate in court or criminal proceedings related to domestic violence, sexual assault or stalking in order to obtain a protection order, divorce or testifying in a criminal trial
+- Participate in court or criminal proceedings related to domestic violence, sexual assault, or stalking to obtain a protection order, divorce, or testifying in a criminal trial

 - Move to a shelter because you are a victim of domestic violence